JasonSteving99/claro-lang/mdbook_docs/src/guaranteed_deadlock_free/re_what_color_is_your_function/blocking_generics.tmpl.md

 blocking or non-blocking call depending on the type of the passed `pred` function arg.
 So now, from within a Graph, you may call this "blocking-generic" function as long as you pass in a non-blocking `pred` function.

+{{EX2}}

+And of course, Claro will statically forbid calls to blocking-generic procedures when a blocking procedure is passed in:

+{{EX3}}
+_Note: Claro's error messaging is a work in progress - the above error message will be improved._

 ### Note on the `blocking:argName` and `blocking?` Syntax

 Claro localizes Generics only to procedure signatures.
 This is done with the intention of making Generics more easily